A survey and analysis of TLS interception mechanisms and motivations: Introduction

-Industry actors have sought to minimize the deployment cost of interception by focusing on basic technical solutions compatible with TLS, e.g., sharing decryption keys (e.g., by CDNs below), trusting custom root certificates.
+Industry actors have sought to minimize the deployment cost of traffic interception by focusing on basic technical solutions compatible with TLS, e.g., sharing decryption keys (e.g., by CDNs below), trusting custom root certificates.
 Those solutions provide full access to the plaintext and little oversight, which severely puts at risk the benefits of TLS.
-Thus, even when a middlebox is allowed to intercept HTTPS traffic, it is desirable to limit/audit its privileges by providing restricted access (e.g., read but not write, with the URL path visible but not the full request or body), or attesting the middlebox software.
+Thus, even when a middlebox is allowed to inspect HTTPS traffic, it is desirable to limit/audit its privileges by providing restricted access (e.g., read but not write, with the URL path visible but not the full request or body, for a limited time), or attesting the middlebox software.
 To this end, various groups have proposed or developed TLS variants to accommodate third parties.

-Moreover, the emergence of Content Distribution Networks (CDNs) and the Internet of Things (IoTs) extends the notion of traffic interception and poses significant challenges to security and privacy.
+Moreover, the emergence of Content Distribution Networks (CDNs) extends the notion of traffic interception and poses significant challenges to security and privacy.
 In particular, for CDNs to serve content over HTTPS, it is common for the content provider to either share their certificate private key with the CDN, or allow the CDN to obtain certificates for their domain (e.g., by pointing the domain name to the CDN itself)~\cite{https-meets-cdn}.
-Therefore, CDNs change the notion of the ``end'' in end-to-\emph{end} encrypted TLS sessions, pushing for new ways to represent an authorization or delegation to the CDN as a third party.
+Therefore, CDNs change the notion of the ``end'' in end-to-\emph{end} encrypted TLS sessions, pushing for new ways to represent an authorization or delegation to the CDN as a (un)trusted third party.

-In this paper, before we jump into a technical analysis of proposals from the literature, we first lay down the necessary foundations by reviewing common network practices that rely on access to plaintext HTTP traffic, and the documented impact of TLS on them.
+\subhead{Contributions} In this paper, before we jump into a technical analysis of proposals from the literature, we first lay down the necessary foundations by reviewing common network practices that rely on access to plaintext HTTP traffic, and the documented impact of TLS on them.
 We notably rely on RFC 8404~\cite{rfc8404} to document the industry's perspective on the \emph{pervasive encryption} of data at-rest and in-transit, and distill meaningful arguments with respect to TLS.
-We discuss the extent of the impact of TLS, especially TLS 1.3, and identify 19 actual use cases that benefit or require access to the unencrypted traffic.
-We also evaluate the incentives of the main stakeholders that support these use cases.
+We discuss the extent of the impact of TLS, especially TLS 1.3, and identify 19 actual use cases that benefit or require access to the unencrypted traffic, which we sort into four categories based on their underlying motivation: legal, security/privacy, performance, and others.
+We also evaluate the incentives of the six main stakeholders that support these use cases (e.g., end user, ISP, content provider).
+Importantly, no use cases are simultaneously supported by both client-end and server-end stakeholders, although the participation of both is often needed.